Ckath/fuf/README.md

 `r`: reload\
 `o`: open file with program, don't wait/non cli\
 `O`: open file with program, wait/cli\
-`t`: open shell in current directory, exit it to return to fuf
+`t`: open shell in current directory, exit it to return to fuf\
+`ENTER`: open file with open script, don't wait/non cli

 ## development
 current bugs, features and enhancements in the works are kept track of in [issues](https://github.com/Ckath/fuf/issues), refer to this to see what's happening at the moment.
 PRs are always welcome, but make an issue first to discuss any new features or bugs.